sandy366/LearnAI-KnowledgeMiningBootcamp/resources/dataset/readme.md

 # LearnAI Team - Knowledge Mining Dataset

 This is the dataset we will for the trainining.
-It was created with this ideas in mind:
+It was created with these objectives:

 + Public Microsoft documents and images
 + Multiple languages